thestalkers/policies/sites/com-github-docs-en-github-site-policy-guidelines-for-legal-requests-of-user-data.md

 - [Submitting requests](#submitting-requests)
 - [Requests from foreign law enforcement](#requests-from-foreign-law-enforcement)
 - [Questions](#questions)

+# Guidelines for Legal Requests of User Data

 Are you a law enforcement officer conducting an investigation that may involve user content hosted on GitHub?
 Or maybe you're a privacy-conscious person who would like to know what information we share with law enforcement and under what circumstances.